-Usually, one of these three scenarios will play out:
+Usually, one of these three scenarios happen:

 What Issues Need To Be Resolved With The Mortgage?

-And regardless of whether you stay or sell, you’ll also need to agree on how the equity in your home will be divided.
+You’ll also need to agree on how the equity in your home will be divided.
 The equity can be used as a bargaining chip if one person wants the home while the other person wants to avoid any future financial obligations.

 What If An Agreement Can’t Be Reached?

 Acrimonious divorces can make it incredibly difficult to resolve financial matters.
-If you and your spouse are unable to reach an agreement, you’ll have to rely on the court system to do it for you.
+If you and your former spouse are unable to reach an agreement, you’ll have to rely on the court system to do it for you.

 Let’s look at some other common scenarios that occur in divorcing spouses with children.

 Spouse A now owns the property in their name alone and is responsible for making the monthly payments on their new mortgage.
 It will now be up to that person to determine what type of mortgage best suits their needs and gives them the ability to make timely payments.
 A home loan expert can help you figure out which loan is right for your needs and your financial situation as you refinance.
 Take time to explore your options so you can make sure you’re choosing the right loan for your budget.

-In this situation, spouse A may want to seek financial assistance in the form of alimony.
+In this situation, Spouse A may want to seek financial assistance in the form of alimony.
 They can also ask for child support if there are children in the marriage.

 Additional Divorce And Mortgage FAQs

-If you and your spouse are in agreement that you’ll keep the mortgage, it would be nice if you could just release them from the commitment and move on.
+If you and your former spouse are in agreement that you’ll keep the mortgage, it would be nice if you could just release them from the commitment and move on.
 Unfortunately, it’s not that simple.

 A quitclaim deed is a very fast way to remove one borrower from the deed.
 Once the quitclaim deed is signed and recorded, the spouse who was removed no longer has any responsibility for the home.

-And the borrower who is keeping the mortgage doesn’t receive any type of protections with this deed.
+Also, the borrower keeping the mortgage doesn’t receive any type of protections with this deed.

-These types of changes do require the approval of your lender.
+These types of changes do require the approval of your lender, however.

-That is true even if you’re going through a very amicable divorce where both parties are in agreement about what should happen with the marital home.
+This is true even if you’re going through a very amicable divorce where both parties are in agreement about what should happen with the marital home.

-Divorce can be very challenging and sometimes, one spouse becomes determined to inflict as much damage as possible on the other.
+Divorce can be very challenging, and sometimes one spouse becomes determined to inflict as much damage as possible on the other.
 Unfortunately, they often do this by withholding financial assets or just outright refusing to negotiate over finances.

 In the event of a divorce, many couples will sell the home and then split the proceeds of the sale.
 If one person wants to keep the home and can afford the mortgage payments, they can refinance the home on their own.